ausaccessfed/validator-service/README.md

 ## Documentation

-For installation and deployment instructions, please see the relevant [documentation](docs/index.md).
+For development, installation and deployment instructions, please see the relevant [documentation](docs/index.md).